TinkerTools/poltype2/README.md

 * ['[#7](-[#6](-[#6])(-[#1])-[#1])(-[#1])-[#1]', [2]] the first item in this list is a SMARTS string matching to the input molecule, the second item in the list specifies which atom in order (start counting from 1 on the left) that the match for the vdW atom corresponds to.
 * [['[#7](-[#6](-[#6](-[H])(-[H])-[H])(-[H])-[H])(-[H])-[H]', [2]]] similarly, the first item in this list is a SMILES from a molecule in the amoeba09 database.
 The seocnd item in the list is the atom in the SMARTS that the match corresponds to.
 * [[('C', '"Ethyl Amine CH2"')]] this is a list of the atom class descriptions that are matched from the amoeba09 database
+* The first number in the vdW parameter line is radius and the second is the depth parameter

 ##### Bond Parameter Definitions Example
 ```